knopsmedia/gunrat-gunfire/INSTALL.md

 This command is lighter than `bin/download-product-info` and faster.

-Use it to keep your product information up-to-date by running this command regularly.
+Use it to keep your price and stock information up-to-date by running this command regularly.

 ```
 $ ./bin/update-product-info